-The Commission has the following recurring fair value measurements as of April 30, 2017.
-Recurring fair value measurements as of April 30, 2016 is not available.
-The U.S. Treasury notes are valued using IDSI Institutional Bond quotes (Level 1 inputs).
+The Commission has the following recurring fair value measurements as of April 30, 2018 and 2017: the U.S. Treasury notes are valued using IDSI Institutional Bond quotes (Level 1 inputs).
 The U.S. agency obligations are valued using IDSI Institutional Bond quotes (Level 2 inputs).
 Commercial paper are valued using Matrix pricing (Level 2 inputs).
 The municipal obligations are valued using Kenny Municipals (Level 2 inputs).
 The asset backed/mortgage backed securities are valued using IDSI MBS pricing and IDSI CMO pricing (Level 2 inputs).

 Credit risk is the risk that the issuer of a debt security will not pay its par value upon maturity.
-The Commission limits its exposure to credit risk by primarily investing in U.S. Government obligations, municipal bonds rated at east A- by Standard and Poor's or A3 by Moody's at the time of purchase, and external investment pools.
-The money market fund and Illinois Funds are AAA rated.
+The Commission limits its exposure to credit risk by primarily investing in U.S. Government obligations, municipal bonds rated at least A- by Standard and Poor's or A3 by Moody's at the time of purchase, and external investment pools.
+At April 30, 2018, the money market fund and Illinois Funds are AAA rated.
 The commercial paper is rated A1 and the municipal bonds are rated A to AAA or are not rated.
 The U.S. Treasury notes and asset backed/mortgage backed securities are AA+ rated.
 The U.S. agency obligations are AAA rated.
 The municipal obligations are rated AA- through AAA.